Join with me please, in bursting out laughing at the caption to this image on the Chosun Ilbo website…

 Models pose with the taegeukgi or national flag in front of the Lotte World Tower in Seoul on Thursday, ahead of the 70th anniversary of liberation from the Japanese colonial rule.

 No?
-Okay sure, I do have a geeky sense of humor sometimes.
-But the fact remains: promotions like these are like theaters of the absurd.
-Because think about it: what was the point of the models exactly?
+I assure you, it’s much funnier in the officious, slightly hungover voice of the pig making the announcement.
+But the fact remains: promotions like Lotte’s are like theaters of the absurd.
+Because really: what was the point of the models exactly?

 Was it because otherwise disinterested heterosexual men and lesbians feel more patriotic if they see attractive women?
 Was it because they inspire people to learn more about Korea’s history, and to be more concerned about Korea’s image abroad?
 Was it because other less objectifying, less patronizing methods have been tried and failed?